dcbaker/flatpaker/README.md

-# renpy2flatpak
+# flatpaker

-Script to mostly automate creating flatpaks from published renpy projects
+Script to mostly automate creating flatpaks from published Ren'Py and Linux builds of RPGMaker MV and MZ. open to additional support

 ## What is it?

-It's a script that automatically handles much of the task of generating a flatpak for pre-built renpy projects, including adding patches or mods.
+It's a script that automatically handles much of the task of generating a flatpak for pre-built projects, including adding patches or mods.
 You write a small, simple toml file, fetch the sources, and get a ready to publish flatpak.